square/square-python-sdk/doc/models/unlink-customer-from-gift-card-request.md

 # Unlink Customer From Gift Card Request

-A request to unlink a customer to a gift card
+A request to unlink a customer from a gift card.

 ## Structure